mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/quick-start/index.md

     - Route Tables
     - IAM Roles

+In addition, FIPS mode enablement is a decision to make when installing and running Konvoy for the first time, or when you intend to create a new cluster.
+You can enable FIPS mode only at cluster inception.
+There is no way to apply FIPS mode to an existing cluster, you must provision a new one.

 # Installing Konvoy

 1. Install required packages.
 In most cases, you can install the required software using your preferred package manager.
 For example, on a macOS computer, you can use [Homebrew][brew] to install `kubectl` and the `aws` command-line utility by running the following command: